section-engineering-education/engineering-education/content/articles/time-series-analysis-and-forecasting-using-auto-time-series/index.md

 From the image above, the dataset has six columns:

-- `Bill_Date`
-It shows the date on which the billing period ends.
+- `Bill_Date`: It shows the date on which the billing period ends.

-- `On_peak`
-It is the electricity consumption during the peak season.
+- `On_peak`: It is the electricity consumption during the peak season.

-- `Off_peak`
-It is the electricity consumption during the off-peak season.
+- `Off_peak`: It is the electricity consumption during the off-peak season.

-- `Usage_charge`
-It is the total cost of electricity consumption without the tax.
+- `Usage_charge`: It is the total cost of electricity consumption without the tax.

-- `Billed_amount`
-It is the total cost of electricity consumption and the tax.
+- `Billed_amount`: It is the total cost of electricity consumption and the tax.

-- `Billing_days`
-It shows the number of days within the billing period.
+- `Billing_days`: It shows the number of days within the billing period.

 We need to convert the `Bill_Date` column to the DateTime format.
 The DateTime format is the format Auto Time Series understands.
 It also enables us to perform time-series operations on this column.